Neoteny: In domestic animals

-In other species
+In other animals

 Neoteny has been observed in many other species.
 It is important to note the difference between partial and full neoteny when looking at other species, to distinguish between juvenile traits which are advantageous in the short term and traits which are beneficial throughout the organism's life; this might provide insight into the cause of neoteny in a species.
 Partial neoteny is the retention of the larval form beyond the usual age of maturation, with possible sexual development (progenesis) and eventual maturation into the adult form; this is seen in the frog Lithobates clamitans.
 Full neoteny is seen in Ambystoma mexicanum and some populations of Ambystoma tigrinum, which remain in larval form throughout their lives.
 Lithobates clamitans is partially neotenous; it delays maturation during the winter as fewer resources are available; it can find resources more easily in its larval form.
 This encompasses both of the main causes of neoteny; the energy required to survive in the winter as a newly-formed adult is too great, so the organism exhibits neotenous characteristics until it can better survive as an adult.
 Ambystoma tigrinum retains its neoteny for a similar reason; however, the retention is permanent due to the lack of available resources throughout its lifetime.
 This is another example of an environmental cause of neoteny.
 Several avian species, such as the manakins Chiroxiphia linearis and Chiroxiphia caudata, exhibit partial neoteny.
 The males of both species retain juvenile plumage into adulthood, losing it when they are fully mature.
-In some bird species, the retention of juvenile plumage is linked to the molting time in each species.
-To ensure no overlap between molting and mating times, the birds may exhibit partial neoteny in plumage; males do not attain their bright, adult plumage before the females are prepared to mate.
-Neoteny is present because there is no need for the males to molt early, and trying to mate with immature females would be energy-inefficient.

 Neoteny is commonly seen in flightless insects, such as the females of the order Strepsiptera.
 Flightlessness in insects has evolved separately a number of times; factors which may have contributed to the separate evolution of flightlessness are high altitude, geographic isolation (islands), and low temperatures.
 Under these environmental conditions, dispersal would be disadvantageous; heat is lost more rapidly through wings in colder climates.
 The females of certain insect groups become sexually mature without metamorphosis, and some do not develop wings.
 Flightlessness in some female insects has been linked to higher fecundity.
 Aphids are an example of insects which may never develop wings, depending on their environment.
 If resources are abundant on a host plant, there is no need to grow wings and disperse.
 If resources become diminished, their offspring may develop wings to disperse to other host plants.